neurospin/neuro-forge/README.md

 git clone https://github.com/neurospin/neuro-forge
 cd neuro-forge
 pixi shell
-pip install -e . # necessary to have the neuro-forge command in the PATH
 ```

 Then, one or more packages can be built by using the following command.